thevueeguy/weather-app/README.md

 1. Clone the repository: `git clone https://github.com/thevueeguy/weather-app.git`
 2. Navigate to the project directory: `cd weather-app`
 3. Install dependencies: `npm install`
+4. Run the application: `npm run dev or yarn run dev`

 <br>

 ## Usage
-1. Obtain an API key from your chosen weather API provider.
+1. Obtain an API key from [weather API provider](https://www.weatherapi.com/).
+2. Obtain an API key from [Location API provider](https://locationiq.com/).
-2. In the project directory, create a `.env` file and add your API key: `REACT_APP_API_KEY=your-api-key`
+3. In the project directory, create a `.env` file and add your API key: `VITE_WEATHER_API_KEY=your-weather-api-key`
+4. In the .env file add API token: `VITE_LOCATION_IQ_TOKEN=your-location-api-token`
-3. Start the app: `npm start`
+5. Start the app: `npm run dev or yarn run dev`
-4. Open your browser and navigate to [`http://localhost:3000`](http://localhost:3000) to use the app.
+6. Open your browser and navigate to [`http://localhost:5173`](http://localhost:5173) to use the app.

 <br>